Keith Tripp is the owner and inspector for ProVantage Property Inspection Inc., Toronto, Ontario, Canada. 416-320-8863

 Keith thrives on the physical aspects of the inspection, being much more comfortable at the top of a 32ft. ladder than being within 50 ft. of an Apple Store.
 He does whatever it takes to safely inspect roofs and attics, crawl spaces and other hard to reach components.
 Working virtually non-stop for three to four hours is the norm for the typical inspection.
 Inspections on larger or more complex house can take 5 to 6 hours or more.

 Keith has pushed the envelope for his personal training and development in the home inspection field.
 After 25 years experience in production and facility management in large manufacturing operations, he completed the basic home inspector training through Humber College in 2006 and subsequently received the RHI designation.
 In 2014-2016 he completed the rigorous University of Toronto Building Science certificate program and added the BSS designation to his credentials.
-As a member of three professional associations, he is constantly “in school” to meet their requirements and to keep up with the rapidly changing world of construction materials, techniques, and codes.
+As a member of multiple professional associations, he is constantly “in school” to meet their requirements and to keep up with the rapidly changing world of construction materials, techniques, and codes.